Leadership

 Robin Saunders

-Board Member - Robin (she/her) brings her executive assistance background in business administration to the Board.
+Board Member - Robin brings her executive assistance background in business administration to the Board.
 She has 30+ years in marketing, A/V and media experience with corporate and non-profit organizations.
 Robin was a community producer for BNN-TV, and a radio host/producer at WRBB-FM, where she focused on disseminating culturally relevant information to families in Roxbury, Dorchester and Mattapan communities.